Home heating help for tenants

 Homeowners and renters are both welcome to apply through the program.
 Learn how to apply for fuel assistance.

 There are various types of assistance for people with oil heat.
 Oil co-ops offer discounts to members, along with other services.
-For more information, visit the Mass.
-Energy Consumers Alliance website or call 617-524-3950, or call the Comfort Crafted Oil Buying Network at 1-800-649-7473.
+For more information, visit the Green Energy Consumers Alliance website or call 617-524-3950, or call the Comfort Crafted Oil Buying Network at 1-800-649-7473.